diegoulloao/ioquake3-server-gcloud/README.md

 ```

 > [!NOTE]
-> The connection to the server may succeed after a couple of seconds that the "external ip" is resolved
+> The connection to the server may succeed after a couple of seconds that the `external-ip` is resolved

 # 4. Run server on localhost 🚀